All Tech Field Day Events

 Internet Performance Monitoring with Catchpoint

-At the recent AppDev Field Day event, the company introduced Catchpoint Internet Performance Monitoring (IPM), a holistic platform to measure and monitor the experiences of not just customers, but also the workforce around the world.
+A leading monitoring solutions provider, Catchpoint curves an easy path to a richer user experience.
+At the recent AppDev Field Day event, the company introduced Catchpoint Internet Performance Monitoring (IPM), a holistic platform that measures and monitors experiences, not just of customers, but also of the workforce.

 “We include status page updates if the vendor posts it – you’ll see that alongside our telemetry – to let you know that the vendors are working on the problem and potentially, you don’t need to reach out and bug them because they already know about it,” says DeLap.

 Troubleshooting begins by drilling into BGP routing issues and running DNS tests for reachability.
-IPM offers a smartboard that provides a converged, AI-powered visualization of the web layer, network layer and BGP layer, for a quick sift-through.
+IPM offers a smartboard that provides a converged, AI-powered visualization of the web layer, network layer and BGP layer for a quick sift-through.

 “You don’t have to click through multiple dashboards,” highlights DeLap.